Bonzay993/Assety/README.md

 - Logging in with valid and invalid credentials
 - Adding, editing and deleting assets, categories and locations
 - Resetting a password via email token
-- Adjusting the idle timeout in settings
+- Adjusting the idle timeout, dark mode, email notifications, and language in settings

 Basic syntax checks were performed with `python -m py_compile`.